SPD domain-specific batch normalization to crack interpretable unsupervised domain adaptation in EEG: Domain-specific batch normalization on

-SPDDSMBN can be readily adapted to new domains, as new SPDMBN layers can be added on the fly.
-If the entire data of a domain becomes available, the domain-specific Fréchet mean and variance can be estimated by solving (\ref{eq:geommean}), otherwise, the update rules in algorithm \ref{algo:spdmbn} can be used.

-\paragraph{The running mean in SPDMBN converges to the Fréchet mean} So far we have introduced SPDMBN which uses approximations of batch-specific Fréchet means to update running estimates of the dataset's Fréchet mean.
-In the following, we consider models that apply a SPDMBN layer to latent observations generated by a feature extractor $f_\theta : \mathcal{X} \rightarrow \mathcal{S}^+_D$ with learnable parameters $\theta$.
+\paragraph{The running mean in SPDMBN converges to the Fréchet mean} Here, we consider models that apply a SPDMBN layer to latent representations generated by a feature extractor $f_\theta : \mathcal{X} \rightarrow \mathcal{S}^+_D$ with learnable parameters $\theta$.